Studying online (if an online offering is shown below)

 Outcomes

-Students are able to (1) integrate key knowledge and concepts about the immunobiological basis of vaccination and vaccine development approaches and vaccine components; (2) discuss drug development for infectious diseases, clinical trials and ethical implications, and the role of partnerships in drug development; (3) apply research skills through the critical analysis of reverse vaccinology databases and vaccine and drug trial data; and (4) acquire practical skills in immunological correlates of protection, and pharmacokinetic and pharmacodynamic assays.
+Students are able to (1) integrate key knowledge and concepts about the immunobiological basis of vaccination and vaccine development approaches and vaccine components; (2) discuss drug development for infectious diseases, clinical trials and ethical implications, and the role of partnerships in drug development; (3) apply research skills through the critical analysis of experimental data; (4) critically assess experimental methodologies in immunological correlates of protection, pharmacokinetic and pharmacodynamic assays, and antimicrobial activity assays; and (5) analyse key features of antimicrobial agents including mechanisms of action and resistance.

 Assessment

-Indicative assessments in this unit are as follows: (1) final exam; (2) within semester test; and (3) data analysis exercise and group work.
+Indicative assessments in this unit are as follows: (1) final exam; (2) tests; and (3) assignments and participation.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.